What does a Environmental Protection Specialist do?

 How long does it take to become a Environmental Protection Specialist?

-The journey to becoming an Environmental Protection Specialist usually requires a mix of education and experience.
-Most positions require at least a bachelor's degree in environmental science, biology, or a related field.
-This degree takes about four years to complete.
+Choosing a career as an Environmental Protection Specialist can take time.
+This path usually begins with a college degree.
+Most specialists hold a bachelor’s degree in environmental science, biology, chemistry, or a related field.
+This education takes four years to complete.

 Environmental Protection Specialist Job Description Sample